lmc-eu/spirit-design-system/packages/web-twig/src/Resources/components/Toast/README.md

 #### Showing the Static ToastBar

-Use our JavaScript plugin to show a Toast **that is present in the DOM,** e.g.:
+Use our JavaScript plugin to show a Toast **that is present in the DOM,** for example:

 ```twig
 <Button